We are all spending much more time at home, and the sound of birdsong is guaranteed to make you smile.

 The best thing, if you can source them, is live mealworms (available online and from some large pet stores).
 But if you only have the dried stuff, just soak them in water for a while before you put them out.

 Never put bread out for birds – it has zero nutrients but fills them up and discourages them from eating other things.
 It’s basically bird junk food!

 3. Leave the pruning until autumn

 Did you know it’s illegal to intentionally destroy a bird’s nest?
 It’s an offence under Section 1 of the Wildlife and Countryside Act of 1981.

 The RSPB recommend not cutting or trimming hedges from March until August – farmers are forbidden from cutting theirs until autumn.
 If you absolutely can’t avoid it, check for nests first and leave them well alone if you spot them.

 4. Go wild

 Avoid paving and decking wherever possible – it’s one of the biggest threats to our native garden species.
-There are better alternatives, but if you must deck, simply placing it six inches above the ground will make space for hedgehogs and helpful insects underneath.
+If you must deck, simply placing it six inches above the ground will make space for hedgehogs and helpful insects underneath.

 5. Check please!

 Birds will nest anywhere.
 Not just in trees or bushes.
 Check for nests before you disrupt, cut down or move things.
-Kev and his team of rangers at Sherwood Forest have found nests in bin bays, on shelves in sheds or garages, on caravan hitches.
-They even had a tractor on the Village that couldn’t be used for weeks because a bird had nested under the bonnet!
+In the past, people have found nests in bin bays, on shelves in sheds or garages and even on caravan hitches!